 He writes of place, some more clearly identified than others.
 It seems likely that someone who knew Northern Ireland well could identify “The Peninsula,” and while “Night Drive” mentions road signs in France, its location is the road more generally, and the road on the way to one’s beloved.
 “At Ardboe Point,” by contrast, draws the general from the particular, the beloved found and drawn close.

 Those lead toward “A Lough Neagh Sequence,” the volume’s strongest section.
 Dedicated “For the fishermen,” the set of seven poems takes readers into the lives of the lough’s fishermen, their legends and beliefs, their work and ways.
 The different lengths and structures of the poems capture different seasons on the water, different personalities among the fishermen, and different elements of the work — “Bait,” “Setting,” “Catch.”
-Two — “Beyond Sargasso” and “Return” are written from the eels’ perspectives.
+Two of the seven — “Beyond Sargasso” and “Return” — are written from the eels’ perspectives.
 In eight pages, Heaney catches a place, a way of life, and the physical world that ties them all together.

 He closes again with a poem dedicated to another poet, this time “Bogland” for T.P.
 Flanagan.
 Heaney has opened a door into the dark, into the creative forge where sparks fly, where lives and landscapes afford countless possibilities.
 Though it is a small country — “We have prairies/To slice a big sun at evening — /Everywhere the eye concedes to/Encroaching horizon” — it is old and deep and fertile “Every layer they strip/Seems camped on before./The bogholes might be Atlantic seepage/The wet centre is bottomless.”